Exploring Mars: Xavier Barral’s artistic exhibition Mars a photographic exploration continues at the Guernsey Museum, Candie Gardens until 21 October.

 On 14 August there was an excellent lecture entitled Proving Einstein Right by Professor Ian Morison of Jodrell Bank Observatory.

-At the Open Evening of Thursday, 16 August we will be welcoming special guest astronomer, Robin Scagell, who will be giving talks and advice.
-Click here for more details.
+At the Open Evening of Thursday, 16 August we welcomed special guest astronomer, Robin Scagell, who gave talks and advice.

 An Open Day was held on Bank Holiday Monday, 28 May from 10.30 am to 12.30 pm, to observe the Sun using safe equipment, including the Observatory’s special heliostat.
 There were also be talks and PowerPoint presentations.

 The Astronomy Section welcomes a limited number of group visits, by prior arrangement.
 See our introduction page for details.

 This popular six-week introduction to astronomy started on Thursday 08 February.
 This is the 17th consecutive year of the course, which has always been fully subscribed.

 This new course, led by Jean Dean, started at the Observatory on 05 May.
 It is a practical course running on Saturdays for five weeks.

 The following is a list of topics previously discussed (in reverse chronological order).